DBNU-Braska/DBNU/README.md

 # DBNU
-This branch is for MSDP based plugins.

-To get this working in your MUSHclient:
+To get this working in your MUSHClient:

-   Download:   - My_Chat_Window.lua
-               - MSDPHanlder.xml
-               - MSDPHelper.lua
-               - colours.lua

-   Download any of the other .xml plugin files
+Download code as Zip.
+The big green button that says CODE...

-Put them in the MUSHclient -> Worlds -> Plugins folder
+Extract contents of DBNU-master folder to MUSHClient -> Worlds -> Plugins folder

+You should now have a folder called DBNU in your MUSHClient Plugins folder.

-install them via file - plugins in MUSHclient!
+install 0_DBNU_Plugin_Installer.xml via file - plugins within MUSHClient!

 Have fun!